abcnorio/mixedmethod-rcode/README.md

 ## External data sets

-Some data sets used are taken directly from R like the 'bupa' data set or the one from Annette Dobson (1990) about plan weight data, the famous 'iris' data set, etc. (see book for further references).
-Other set like 'crime data' are from external sources (e.g. UCLA) and others are not published due to a missing license required for public access (e.g. data about the chiropractice research study or about women in parliament from ML Krook 2010).
+Some data sets used are taken directly from R like the **bupa** data set or the one from Annette Dobson (1990) about **plant weight data**, the famous **iris** data set, etc. (see book for further references).
+Other set like **crime data** are from external sources (e.g. UCLA) and others are not published due to a missing license required for public access (e.g. data about the **chiropractice research study** or about **women in parliament** from ML Krook 2010).

-## External R-code
+## External R code

-Some R-code was not taken from R packages but various locations on the net.
+Some R code was not taken from R packages but various locations on the net.
 From that selection some scripts were also tweaked to fit to our needs here.
 Mostly, those scripts are from:

 - **bayesian2beta.r** (from: Sverdlov O, Ryeznik Y, Wu S.2015.
 Exact Bayesian Inference Comparing Binomial Proportions, With Application to Proof-of-Concept Clinical Trials. *Therapeutic Innovation & Regulatory Science*, *49*(1), p.163-174.)
 - **DBDA2E-utilities.R** and **Jags-Ymet-XmetMulti-Mrobust.R** (from: Kruschke, J. 2014. *Doing Bayesian Data Analysis.
 2nd ed.* Academic Press.)

-The corresponding *.r file points contains the URL where to download the R script.
-Just place it in the main folder.
+The corresponding *.r file contains the URL where to download the R script.
+Download and just place them in the main folder.
+External R code is used in the following way:as (parts of) R functions:

-- **COLLECTION_alpha-sorted.zip** contains as a text file the various internet links that inspired the R code or from where we took (parts of) R functions.
-This covers:
 - R packages and R functions that are modified to meet our needs here (e.g. some functions went missing from one R version to the next one like code from   [**heatmap.plus**](https://github.com/cran/heatmap.plus), [**sjstats**](https://github.com/strengejacke/sjstats), [**rhmc**](https://github.com/cran/rhmc), ...).
-- Some R code (e.g. from Bolstad) was slightly changed due to bugs in the original code at that time.
+- Some R code (e.g. from **Bolstad**) was slightly changed due to bugs in the original code at that time.
 That may be different now.
 - Then there is a lot of R code found on forums, tutorials, etc. to enhance the graphical output or solve this or that problem.
-The relevant pages are cited in the code as a reference in case of further interest.
 - Some other code just follows papers and can be seen as an implementation of algorithms (e.g. about p-hacking, z-curves, etc.).
 This is referenced en detail in the book itself.

 From time to time some code is put in sections like